dprog-philippe-docourt/django-qr-code/README.md

 ```djangotemplate
 {% qr_from_text "Hello World!" size=8 version=12 %}
 ```
 The version parameter is an integer from 1 to 40 that controls the size of the QR Code.
 Set to None to determine this automatically.
-The smallest, version 1, is a 21x21 matrix.
+The smallest, version 1, is a 21 x 21 matrix.
 The biggest, version 40, is 177 x 177 matrix.
 The size grows by 4 boxes/side.

 Here is "hello world" QR code using a border of 6 boxes:
 ```djangotemplate